talon/javascript-registry/packages/apollo-graph/README.md

 ```
 > They look kinda like GraphQL cause they kinda are like that but in JS and actually connected to the data.

-Since the resolver technically only handles mapping queries to Promises, Apollo Server also introduces the concept of a [data source](https://www.npmjs.com/package/apollo-datasource).
+Since the resolver only handles mapping queries to Promises of data, Apollo Server also introduces the concept of a [data source](https://www.npmjs.com/package/apollo-datasource).
 Which handles a few things, but for now let's look at how our implementation plays out if we simply use [apollo-datasource-rest](https://www.npmjs.com/package/apollo-datasource-rest) to get an account from Mastodon.

 ```js
 class Mastodon extends RESTDataSource {